preciofishbone/OmniaDocsG2/pages/publish-page-changes/index.rst

 .. image:: send-for-approval-button-new2.png

-Fore more information about Page Approval, see: :doc:`Approve Pages </pages/page-approval/index>`
+Fore more information about page approval, see: :doc:`Approve pages </pages/page-approval/index>`

-Scheduled Publishing
+Scheduled publishing
 *********************
-If Scheduled Publishing has been activated for the Page Collection you can choose to set publishing at a later date, and, if the property allow it, time.
+If scheduled publishing has been activated for the page collection you can choose to set publishing at a later date, and, if the property allow it, time.

-**Note!** Even if Scheduled Publishing has been activated, it is never mandatory.
+**Note!** Even if scheduled publishing has been activated, it is never mandatory.
 You can always publish directly, as described above.

 If you would like to schedule publishing, do the following: